 Entry Requirements "We have great facilities that make us ready to learn" Below are the entry requirements for the different programmes that we offer at Copleston Sixth Form.
 You can use this information as a starting point to decide which pathway is right for you.
 Centre Requirements At least 2 GCSEs, or equivalent qualifications, at grade 5 or above, and 3 GCSE's, or equivalent qualifications, at grade 4, including at least one of English Language and Mathematics.
-You are recommended to study the following, according to your achievement at GCSE: - 4 A levels At least 5 GCSEs, or equivalent qualifications, at grade 6 or above, including at least one of English Language and Mathematics. - 3 A levels At least 2 GCSEs, or equivalent qualifications, at grade 5 or above, and 3 GCSE's, or equivalent qualifications, at grade 4, including at least one of English Language and Mathematics. - In addition, all students are now required to continue to study English Language and/or Mathematics until they have achieved a GCSE grade 4 in both subjects.
+You are recommended to study the following, according to your achievement at GCSE: - 4 A levels At least 5 GCSEs, or equivalent qualifications, at grade 6 or above, including at least one of English Language and Mathematics - 3 A levels At least 5 GCSEs, or equivalent qualifications, at grade 4 or above, including at least one of English Language and Mathematics - In addition, all students are now required to continue to study English Language and/or Mathematics until they have achieved a GCSE grade 4 in both subjects.
 Some courses will also have their own specific entry requirements.
 In exceptional circumstances, however, we will consider the applications of students who don't meet the set entry requirements and whose estimated grades indicate that they could cope with the demands of the course.
 Such requests will be discussed at interview after the application deadline and the Director of Sixth Form's decision is final.
 We work hard to accommodate as many subject combinations as possible; however, it may not be possible to cater for all.
 In these circumstances we will endeavour to put together an alternative programme which best suits each student's aptitude, interests and career aspirations in consultation with the student, parents and appropriate careers guidance.
-How to apply to Copleston Sixth Form - Talk with your parents, your teachers and read the course guide to help you to decide which subjects to take and how many to put in your programme. - Research your possible career choices to find out which course(s) are required. - Complete the online application form by the closing date of Wednesday 8th December 2021.
+How to apply to Copleston Sixth Form - Talk with your parents, your teachers and read the course guide to help you to decide which subjects to take and how many to put in your programme - Research your possible career choices to find out which course(s) are required - Complete the online application form by the closing date of Wednesday 14 December 2022.
 We have many students join our vibrant and academic Sixth Form from other centres and we welcome applications from students from all schools.
 Please contact the Director of Sixth Form, Mr. Leach, dleach@copleston.suffolk.sch.uk if you would like to arrange a visit or would like more information.

-Key dates

-Sixth Form Open Evening: Wednesday 29 September 2021 Sixth Form Taster Day: Tuesday 30 November 2021 Sixth Form Application Deadline: Wednesday 8th December 2021 Sixth Form Interviews Start:

-Monday 28 February 2022

-Release of GCSE results: TBC

-Interviews will take place on the Friday after GCSE results day and the start of the new term for those students who need or wish to amend their programme.
+Whilst we aim to meet each student's needs, we may be unable to accommodate every single subject request or combination of subject choices.
+Where applicable, we will endeavour to put together an alternative programme in consultation with the student, their parents and appropriate careers guidance.
+Key dates Sixth Form Open Evening: Wednesday 28 September 2022 Sixth Form Application Deadline: Wednesday 14 December 2022 Sixth Form Interviews Start: W/B Monday 20 February 2023 Release of GCSE results: TBC We will hold our Sixth Form Enrolment Day on the GCSE results day and more details of this day will be shared with students and parents in the summer term.